Lily's Driftwood Bay

-Lily's Driftwood Bay is a British-Northern Irish animated children's television series.
+Lily's Driftwood Bay is a Northern Irish animated children's television series.
 Produced in Northern Ireland, the series premiered on Nick Jr. in the UK and Ireland on 5 May 2014 and it ended on 5 November 2017.
 It is created and produced by Sixteen South in association with Ingenious Media and with the participation of Nick Jr. and KiKA for season 2.
-It is based on an original idea and characters by Joanne Carmichael.
+It is based on some original artwork by Joanne Carmichael.
 The show uses paper cut-out animation.

 Plot

 A young sea-treasure hunter named Lily and her Dad live in a beach hut on an otherwise deserted beach.
 They give the impression of a family living 'off grid' with their patched clothes and Dad's plain look - their transport is an old van, and Lily having only a seagull for friendship and most of her toys composed of 'sea treasure' found on the beach.

 In episode 35 "Goodbye Seabird" Lily is presented a framed photograph, from her father, showing a slightly younger Lily, her father and a blonde-haired lady by her father's side.
 The episode deals with the death of a seabird on Driftwood Bay and a suggestion could be that Lily's mother recently died given that Lily appears only a couple of years younger in the photograph.